Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 In Montana, drivers must keep right if they choose to drive slower than the average speed of traffic.
 Passing on the right is allowed under certain circumstances.

-According to Montana Code, the operator of a vehicle may overtake and pass on the right of another vehicle only under the following conditions:
+According to the Montana Code, the operator of a vehicle may overtake and pass on the right of another vehicle only under the following conditions:

 1. When the vehicle overtaken is making or about to make a left turn; or